lawlz/PSToThePeople/README.md

             * You don't have to conform - use case
                 * All the internal PS scripts for my internal compX usages starts like this:
                     `CompXGet-Computer.ps1`
-                * That way tab completion worked for internal commands, your IDE will get mad..
+                * That way tab completion worked for internal commands, your IDE will get mad.
+Linters and their verb standards...
     * get-help - man for Windows
-        * man seems to be a built in alias now for get-help...
+        * man is the built in alias now for get-help, especially with PSCore
         * search for name of cmdlet, function, script, or workflow in the first parameter
             * If you explicity state it, it goes to it
             * If not, it searches help topic titles